Skip to content

 not_null: false

 Signature files should be committed to version control.
-They serve as a stable, reviewable record of each query's type contract and enable reproducible code generation.
-See Query Signature File for the full format.
+They serve as a stable, reviewable record of each query's type contract.
+See Query Signature File Reference for the full format.

 Tips